 Cheltenham Badlands in Caledon is the perfect day trip from the Golden Horseshoe to see a provincially significant Earth Science Area of Natural and Scientific Interest (ANSI).

-The Cheltenham Badlands were formed over 400 million years ago by erosion and deposition and their unique red colour is a result of the oxidation of iron.
+The Cheltenham Badlands were formed over 400 million years ago by erosion and deposition, and their unique red colour is a result of the oxidation of iron.

 Credit: Credit Valley Conservation

-Earlier, this distinctive landscape was open completely with visitors allowed to walk over the formation.
-This resulted in accelerated erosion of the sensitive red shale surface and causing permanent changes to the Badlands unique appearance.
-In order to protect the Badlands from further erosion, the Ontario Heritage Trust and its partners at Credit Valley Conservation (CVC) and the Bruce Trail Conservancy closed the site in 2015 and developed a boardwalk that closed off physical access to the badlands.
-The site reopened in 2018.
+To protect the Badlands from further erosion, the Ontario Heritage Trust and its partners at Credit Valley Conservation (CVC) and the Bruce Trail Conservancy closed the site in 2015 and developed a boardwalk that closed off physical access to the Badlands.

 WHAT TO DO & SEE AT CHELTENHAM BADLANDS